vaginessa/Ameixa-LOS---CM-LineageOS-ICONPACK/svgs/wip/Note.md

-1. Place here the svgs to be included in the next update.
+1. Place the svgs to be included in the next update here.
-2. Run the script (/tools/svgs_to_pngs.sh).
-It generates proper pngs from svgs and move* the svg used to "depot". (*under construction)
+2. (Optional) Run the script (proccess_wipsvg.sh).
+It generates proper pngs from each svg and move from "wip" to "depot".